Below are the most common questions we have received regarding the CARES Act and how it may affect LIPP assistance.

 If I choose to utilize the suspension being offered on federal loans or otherwise opt to not make a loan payment, how do I notify LIPP of this?

-If you receive a LIPP award, then opt to suspend your payments please submit an Adjustment Application via the SFS Self-Service Portal.
-We will adjust your current LIPP award and send you an updated award notification which will detail your eligibility and the amount of the repayment you will owe.
-The repayment can either be deducted from your next award if you plan to re-enter in the near future or paid online or via check.
+If you receive a LIPP disbursement, then opt to suspend your payments please submit an Adjustment Application via the SFS Self-Service Portal.
+We will adjust your current LIPP funding amount and send you an updated notification which will detail your eligibility and the amount of the repayment you will owe.
+The repayment can either be deducted from your next disbursement if you plan to re-enter in the near future or paid online or via check.

 If I am able to continue to make my typical monthly payments in the amounts required by my servicers pre-suspension, how will these payments affect my overall repayment in conjunction with LIPP benefits?